bhumikasrc/Hypothesis-Testing/README.md

 1. Loading the dataset
 2. Formulating the hypothesis test set
 3. Conducting the test using statistical test methods
 4. Visualizing the distribution of the data
+5. Cross check test restults using p-value (optional)